inrupt/solid-react-sdk/README.md

 - **An Application Generator** that incorporates all of the components and best practices together for you, standing up a fully functional Solid React application.
 - **Best practice patterns** that you can reference as examples of how to accomplish particular things

-The React SDK for Solid is composed of the following items.
+It is composed of the following:

 - [Application Generator](#application-generator)
 - [User Registration](#user-registration)